BushtalkRadio/BushtalkClient/README.md

 * Submit your own POIs and audio tours, just write the script and we generate the audio!

-* Connect to Bushtalk Radio using the cockpit client, plan and track your trip on your browser
+* Plan and track your flight on the Bushtalk Radio website

 * Help us map the world by exploring new areas and finding undiscovered POIs using your Bush Radar